freshehrteam/wt2xt/README.md

 The Docker setup mounts the following directories as volumes:
 - `./templates`: Input templates directory
 - `./out`: Output directory
+- `./tmp`: Temporary files directory
 - `./config`: Configuration directory

+**Note**: When running on Linux, ensure that the `tmp` directory exists and has appropriate permissions (e.g., `chmod 777 tmp`).
+This is necessary for temporary file operations during PDF and DOCX generation.

 This allows you to work with files on your local machine while running the application in a container.